cubing/cubing.js/README.md

 # `cubing.js`

-A meta-library that makes it easy to use multiple [js.cubing.net](https://js.cubing.net) libraries.
+A bundle that makes it easy to use multiple [js.cubing.net](https://js.cubing.net) libraries.

 ## Usage